 ParaPro Math Study Guide: Decimals

-In this ParaPro study guide, you will learn about decimal numbers.
-Also, we will learn how to perform various operations like – addition, subtraction, multiplication, and division on decimal numbers.
+In this section of our ParaPro study guide, you will learn all about decimal numbers.
+We will teach you how to perform various operations with decimals, including addition, subtraction, multiplication, and division.
 As an application, we will see the steps to convert fractions to decimals using division.
-At last, we have a 5-question quiz to test our understanding.
+At the end there will be a five-question quiz to test your understanding.

 Decimal Numbers